moq-wg/moq-transport/draft-lcurley-warp.md

 A relay MUST NOT combine, split, or otherwise modify object payloads.

 An endpoint SHOULD transmit objects based on their priority.
-An object MAY arrive out of the intended order or dropped altogether.
+An object MAY arrive out of order or dropped altogether.

 ## Groups {#model-group}